 The Cardiology series of Littmann stethoscopes has always pushed the boundaries of performance, and the IV is no different.

-And it is easy to see how the scope offers improved acoustic performance over other instruments in this price point.
+And it is easy to see how the scope offers improved acoustic performance over other instruments at this price point.

-The chalice-shaped, double sided chestpiece delivers diagnostic versatility; with the instrument being designed to diagnose both adult and paediatric patients.
+The chalice-shaped, double-sided chest piece delivers diagnostic versatility; with the instrument being designed to diagnose both adult and pediatric patients.

-To top it all off, 3M Littmann offer an incredible 7 year warranty on the Cardiology IV, making this made in USA stethoscope one of the best currently on the market.
+To top it all off, 3M Littmann offers an incredible 7-year warranty on the Cardiology IV, making this made in USA stethoscope one of the best currently on the market.

 If you have the budget, and your job requires you to identify, listen to, and study cardiac, lung, and other body sounds in both adult and pediatric patients, the Cardiology IV could very well be the stethoscope you have been waiting for.

 5. EKO Core Digital Stethoscope (Best Electric Stethoscope for Nurses)

 The EKO Core Stethoscope deserves a place on our list, as not only is this a top quality electronic instrument, with a flick of a switch it also performs as an analog stethoscope.